szu-security-group/auditing-with-error-correction/README.md

 There are three packages includes eleven classes:AuditingwithErrorCorrection package, ReedSolomon package and Run package.
 The AuditingwithErrorCorrection is the main package to implement the proposed scheme, while the ReedSolomon package implements the reed-solomon code and the Run package is the package where the main function and performance tests are performed.

+We also provide a [python script](challenge_length.py) to compute the challenge length.

 # Build
 We use Java 1.8.0_121 to develop this project and use Eclipse to compile it.